jenkinsci/acceptance-test-harness/docs/DOCKER.md

 See the repository `Jenkinsfile` for inspiration.

-# Debugging tests in a docker container
+# Debugging tests in a Docker container
-If you need to debug the tests running in a docker container, run the tests with:
+If you need to debug the tests running in a Docker container, run the tests with:

 ```bash
 run.sh firefox latest -Dmaven.surefire.debug="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=*:5005 -Xnoagent -Djava.compiler=NONE" -Dtest=...
 ```

 With this instruction, the tests will stop until you connect a remote debugger.
 You can do that by connecting your IDE to the **IP** used by the container at port **5005**.
 You can figure out the IP used by the container with:

 ```bash
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' NAME_OF_THE_CONTAINER_RUNNING